ucbds-infra/otter-grader/docs/workflow/otter_generate/config_files.md

 ### Usage

 The general usage of `otter generate autograder` is to create a zipfile at some output path (`-o` flag, default `./`) which you will then upload to Gradescope.
-Otter Generate has a few optional flags, described in the [Otter Generate Reference](cli_reference.html#otter-generate-autograder).
+Otter Generate has a few optional flags, described in the [Otter CLI Reference](../../cli_reference.md).

 If you do not specify `-t` or `-o`, then the defaults will be used.
 If you do not specify `-r`, Otter looks in the working directory for `requirements.txt` and automatically adds it if found; if it is not found, then it is assumed there are no additional requirements.
 There is also an optional positional argument that goes at the end of the command, `files`, that is a list of any files that are required for the notebook to execute (e.g. data files, Python scripts).
 To autograde an R assignment, pass the `-l r` flag to indicate that the language of the assignment is R.